Into the Blue: 10 Days Diving Raja Ampat's Underwater Kingdom

 Raja Ampat above the surface is its own reward.

-Pianemo is the accessible alternative — similar karst scenery, easier climb (wooden stairs installed), and 1-2 hours from Waisai by boat.
+Pianemo is the accessible alternative — similar karst scenery, an easier climb (wooden stairs installed), and 1-2 hours from Waisai by boat.
 The lagoon below is perfect for kayaking.

 The Homestay